Why is my ESTA pending?

 ESTA granted

+This electronic travel authorization is valid for two years.
+Consequently, you are authorized to stay several times in the United States during these 24 months for tourist, business or transit trips, as long as the duration of the stay does not exceed the limit imposed by the American administration.
+(90 days maximum).
 It is still important to specify that holding an ESTA authorization does not necessarily mean that your admission to American territory will be approved.
 Indeed, when you arrive in the USA, you will be subject to an individual check carried out by a border post officer.
-Although this is infrequent, the latter is quite capable of refusing you access to American soil if it deems that you represent any threat to the internal security of the country.
+Although it doesn’t happen very often, the latter is quite capable of denying you access to American soil if it deems that you represent any kind of threat to the country’s internal security.

 ESTA refused

+A refused ESTA USA simply means that you cannot travel to the USA under the Visa Waiver Program.
+However, this status is not final.
+US Customs and Border Protection does not provide any details as to the reason for the refusal.
+We advise you first to check on your ESTA form that you have not made a mistake when entering it.
+If this is the case, it is possible to make a new request, while waiting 10 days from the first request.
+The procedure is exactly the same: you fill in the application form and pay the ESTA fee again.
 Alternatively, you may not meet the ESTA eligibility requirements.
 This is particularly the case if you traveled after 2011 to one of the Muslim Ban countries (Iraq, Iran, Libya, Somalia, Sudan, Syria and Yemen) or if you wish to do an internship or study in the USA.
 In this case, the only possible recourse for traveling to the USA is to apply for a visa via the American Embassy or Consulate General.
-Be careful, before you start this process, make sure you have a valid passport , as is the case for the temporary residence permit.
+Before taking this step, make sure you have a valid passport.